W 63 minuty dookoła świata

 W 63 minuty dookoła świata (Polish: Around the world in 63 minutes) is the second studio album by Polish hip-hop group Kaliber 44 released March 2, 1998 on S.P.
 Records.
-On November 25, 1998 the album went gold according to ZPAV.
-In Poland the album was nominated to the Fryderyk award for best hip-hop album of the year.
+The album went platinum according to ZPAV, and was nominated to the Fryderyk award for best hip-hop album of the year.
 The hip-hop group members include Joka and AbradAb, Magik and DJ Feel-X.